 Storage

 These mini lemon meringue tarts are best eaten within a few hours after being assembled.
-If there are leftovers, store them in an airtight container in the fridge for about a day or two.
+If there are leftovers, store them in an airtight container at room temperature for about a day or two.

 Top tips

-- Roll out the pastry until it is thin, this way you will have more space for the lemon filling.
+- Roll out the pastry until it is thin; this will give you more space for the lemon filling.

-- Check the true temperature of your oven with an oven thermometer.
+- Check the actual temperature of your oven with an oven thermometer.

 📖 Recipe